Tracking Drift: Variation-Aware Entropy Scheduling for Non-Stationary Reinforcement Learning

 This work focuses on a seemingly simple yet crucial question: \textbf{how should exploration intensity scale with the magnitude of environmental change?} Existing research on non-stationary reinforcement learning partially alleviates adaptation challenges, but does not directly answer this question.
 Change-point detection methods can provide theoretical guarantees \citep{mellor2013change}, but often introduce additional computational and design complexity that makes them difficult to integrate into real-time continuous-control systems.
 Sliding-window strategies rely on manually chosen window sizes and lack principled guidance in high-dimensional reinforcement learning pipelines \citep{besbes2014nonstationary}.
-Meta-learning approaches can accelerate adaptation across tasks \citep{bing2023meta, liu2024meta}, yet they do not explicitly characterize the relationship between the \textbf{rate of environmental variation} and the \textbf{optimal entropy scheduling strategy}.
+Meta-learning approaches can accelerate adaptation across tasks \citep{bing2023meta}, yet they do not explicitly characterize the relationship between the \textbf{rate of environmental variation} and the \textbf{optimal entropy scheduling strategy}.
 Meanwhile, theoretical analyses of entropy regularization have largely focused on stationary settings, providing limited guidance on whether—and how—exploration strength should increase as non-stationarity intensifies.
 As a result, entropy coefficients in practice are still commonly tuned heuristically, with performance that is highly environment-dependent.

 Our key observation is that the necessity of entropy scheduling is \textbf{conceptually independent} of the specific algorithmic details of reinforcement learning.
-Once non-stationarity induces drift in the optimal comparator (e.g., the optimal policy or decision rule), the learner faces a fundamental per-round trade-off: (i) adapting sufficiently fast to track the drifting optimum, versus (ii) avoiding unnecessary randomness when the environment is stable.
-This perspective suggests that entropy control can be reduced to a \textbf{one-dimensional trade-off} that is sensitive to non-stationarity.
+Once non-stationarity induces drift in the optimal comparator, the learner faces a fundamental per-round trade-off: (i) adapting sufficiently fast to track the drifting optimum, versus (ii) avoiding unnecessary randomness when the environment is stable.
+This perspective suggests that entropy control can be \textbf{framed as a one-dimensional trade-off} that is sensitive to non-stationarity.